runnfla/RunFormula/README.md

 ```
 ShowMessage( RunFlaExecStr( RunFlaParse('9 * 3') ) );      // displays 27
 ```
-`RunFlaParse` compiles the original formula into bytecode for execution by `RunFlaExecStr` or `RunFlaExecVrt`.
+`RunFlaParse` compiles the source formula into bytecode for execution by `RunFlaExecStr` or `RunFlaExecVrt`.
 The result of `RunFlaExecStr` is a string, while `RunFlaExecVrt` returns a Variant.\
 See the corresponding help topics for advanced usage.